SevenShepherd/SevenShepherd.github.io/_posts/2021-11-01-rational-discourse.markdown

 > "When you follow the desires of your sinful nature, the results are very clear: sexual immorality, impurity, lustful pleasures, idolatry, sorcery, **hostility, quarreling, jealousy, outbursts of anger, selfish ambition, dissension, division, envy**, drunkenness, wild parties, and other sins like these. **Let me tell you again, as I have before, that anyone living that sort of life will not inherit the Kingdom of God."** &mdash; Galatians 5:19-21 NLT -->

-# Conclusion

-The Bible instructs us to distance ourselves from the slanderer **after warning them**; however, the bible also says that if our accusers should ever change or ask for forgiveness that we should forgive them.
-Until that happens have nothing to do with those who slander you or others.
-There is no reason anyone should be speaking negatively about another person.

-> Then Peter came to him and said, “Lord, how many times must I forgive my brother[**a**] who sins against me?
-As many as seven times?”
-Jesus said to him, “Not seven times, I tell you, but seventy-seven times![**b**] &mdash; Matthew 18:21-22 NET

-Footnotes (NET bible translator notes)
-- **a.** Matthew 18:21 tn Here the term “brother” means “fellow believer” or “fellow Christian” (cf. BDAG 18 s.v. ἀδελφός 2.a), whether male or female.
-Concerning the familial connotations, see also the note on the first occurrence of this term in v.
-15.
-- **b.** Matthew 18:22 tn Or “seventy times seven,” i.e., **an unlimited number of times**.
-See L&N 60.74 and 60.77 for the two possible translations of the phrase.

-> but if you do not forgive others their trespasses, neither will your Father forgive your trespasses. &mdash; Mt 6:15

 <!--
 # The Stoic Method